Kiyosu Castle

-Kiyosu Castle (清洲城, Kiyosu-jō) is a Japanese castle located in Kiyosu, eastern Aichi Prefecture, Japan.
-It is noted for its association with the rise to power of the Sengoku period warlord, Oda Nobunaga.
+Kiyosu Castle (清洲城, Kiyosu-jō) is a Japanese castle located in Kiyosu, western Aichi Prefecture, Japan.
+It is noted for its association with the rise to power of the Sengoku period warlord Oda Nobunaga.
 The kanji in the name of the castle was written as 清須城.
 The current partial reconstruction dates to 1989 and was built as a centennial celebration for the modern-day city of Kiyosu.

 History

 Kiyosu Castle was built between 1394 and 1427, to guard the strategic junction of the Ise Kaidō with the Nakasendō highways connecting Kyoto with Kamakura.
 The area was dominated by Shiba Yoshishige, then head of the Shiba clan and the shugo (governor) of Owari, Echizen and Tōtōmi Provinces.

 Upon completion of construction, Oda Toshisada was installed in the castle as the shugodai (vice-governor of the province).
 It is thought to have been intended as a defensive stronghold meant to protect Orizu Castle, the seat of Owari's provincial government until its destruction during battle in 1478 during a civil war between various factions of the Oda clan.
 After the loss of Orizu Castle, Oda Nobuhide shifted his seat to Kiyosu, bringing prosperity to the city, from which he ruled the four counties of lower Owari Province.

 After Nobuhide died in 1551, his son Oda Nobunaga was initially unable to assume control of the entire clan.
 Nobuhide’s younger brother Oda Nobutomo, with the support of Shiba Yoshimune, took over Kiyosu Castle in 1553.
 After Yoshimune revealed to Nobunaga an assassination plot in 1554, Nobutomo had Yoshimune put to death.
 The next year, Nobunaga retook Kiyosu Castle and captured his uncle, forcing him to commit suicide not long after.
 Nobunaga also had his younger brother, Oda Nobuyuki assassinated at Kiyosu Castle’s donjon in 1557.
 Nobunaga sealed his alliance with Tokugawa Ieyasu during treaty negotiations held at Kiyosu Castle in 1562.
 Nobunaga relocated from Kiyosu to Iwakura Castle in 1563.